 “Avonhurst” comprises four limited liability partnerships registered in England and Wales - Avonhurst Legal Services LLP (“Avonhurst Legal”, registered number OC423952), Avonhurst Advisory Services LLP (“Avonhurst Advisory”, registered number OC423947), Avonhurst Capital Services LLP (“Avonhurst Capital”, registered number OC424745) and Avonhurst Holding LLP (“Avonhurst Holding”, registered number OC423948).

-A list of the names of the members of each Avonhurst entity is available for inspection at the registered address: 1 Knightsbridge Green, London SW1X 7QA.
+A list of the names of the members of each Avonhurst entity is available for inspection at the registered address: 5-10 Bolton Street, London W1J 8BA.
 The word "partner" is used to refer to a member of an Avonhurst entity or an employee or consultant with equivalent standing and qualifications.

 INFORMATION FOR OUR CLIENTS